eikenb/redis-queue-ok/Readme.md

 Note that redis doesn't keep entries for empty queues, so there is no way to tell if the passed in strings are the correct queue names.
 So double check.

-Obviously make sure the queue is processes more frequently than you run this script.
+Obviously make sure the queue is processes more frequently than you run this.

 ## License